rahulsoni8590/Notes-All/operatingSys.md

 ## Abstraction [Hides-complexity] and Arbitration [Resource-Management]:

 - Managing the resouces eg multiple apps running simultaneously
-- hiding the underlining complexity eg using copy-paste,scanner,output-hardware[soundbar],sylus.
+- hiding the underlining complexity eg using copy-paste,scanner,output-hardware[soundbar],stylus.
 - Memory allocation and ram management based on usage of app.